Dress Code

 • 3 & 4 Year-Old Classes Leo

-Required Light Pink “Talulla” or “Christabel” leotard with attached skirt (ordered through Discount Dance Supply), Ballet pink convertible tights, and pink leather ballet shoes.
+Required Light Pink “Talulla” (SL121) or “Christabel” (SL122) leotard with attached skirt (ordered through So Danca), Ballet pink convertible tights, and pink leather ballet shoes.

 • Young girl in a lavender ballet leotard and skirt, posing with a confident smile and hand on her hip against a plain white background.

-Required Light Lilac “Talulla” or “Christabel” leotard with attached skirt (ordered through Discount Dance Supply), Ballet pink convertible tights, and pink leather ballet shoes.
+Required LIGHT Lilac “Talulla” (SL121) or “Christabel” (SL122) leotard with attached skirt (ordered through So Danca), Ballet pink convertible tights, and pink leather ballet shoes.

 • Young girl in light blue ballerina dress with her hand on her hip, smiling confidently.

-Required Light Blue “Talulla” or “Christabel” leotard with attached skirt (ordered through Discount Dance Supply), Ballet pink convertible tights, and pink leather ballet shoes.
+Required Light Blue “Talulla” (SL121) or “Christabel” (SL122) leotard with attached skirt (ordered through So Danca), Ballet pink convertible tights, and pink leather ballet shoes.

 Your dancer is here to LEARN and this uniform is here to promote that!